stlab/better-code/better-code/src/chapter-3-errors.md

 ```

 As of this writing, the Swift compiler treats `whilee` as an
-identifier and issues five unhelpful errors, four of which point to
+identifier rather than a misspelled keyword, and issues five unhelpful
-the remaining otherwise-valid code.
-That's not an indictment of
+errors, four of which point to the remaining otherwise-valid code.
-Swift; doing this job correctly is nontrivial.
+That's not an indictment of Swift; doing this job correctly is
+nontrivial.

 <!-- The reference below is a Jul 15, 2016 stack overflow answer that
 supposedly quotes an article at